If cost is a concern, please contact ICFT to discuss potential options including:

 Perhaps, you or your loved one will not need to be seen as often as you are expecting.
 Typically, sessions are more frequent during the assessment and stabilization phase, but then the frequency is reduced.
 Remember, when everyone in the system is working toward a solution, treatment at ICFT can end up being very cost effective!

 Perhaps, there is something else about insurance coding and reimbursement that you could try.
-Over the years, ICFT has learned a lot from their clients about this process.
+Over the years, ICFT has learned a lot from our clients about this process.

 Perhaps, using your health savings account would be an option for you or claiming these medical expenses on your tax return would help.